wp-plugins/kivaorg-widget/readme.txt

 How to install the Kiva Lendees plugin:

-1. Upload `kiva-widget` directory to the `/wp-content/plugins/` directory
+1. Upload `kivaorg-widget` directory to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Add the widget to a sidebar, and set the options